Montana Eviction Notice Templates (7)

 The landlord must fill out the appropriate Notice to Quit to include the personal information of both parties and a description of the reason for eviction.

-The completed Notice to Quit must be delivered to the tenant by posting it on their door, delivering it in person, or mailing it to the address of the rental unit.
+The completed Notice to Quit must be delivered to the tenant in person, by first-class mail, or by email.
+If sent by mail, three days must be added to the notice period.

 Step 2 – Complaint for Possession

-If the tenant doesn’t comply with the notice requirements, the landlord can begin the eviction process by filing a Complaint for Possession with the district court, municipal court, justice court, or city court where the property is located (Court Locator) along with Summons, Order Setting Hearing, and Judgment forms.
+If the tenant doesn’t comply with the notice, the landlord can file a Complaint for Possession with the district court, municipal court, justice court, or city court where the property is located (Court Locator) to have them evicted.

 The court clerk will input the case details in the Summons document and return it to the landlord.